Details of current firmware upgrade:

 The vertical airspace lookahead is a screen component so you need to create a custom screen to take advantage of this function.
 A sample screen number 8 is available here:

 Backcut component (allows placing a small map which is drawn on background layer "onto" synthetic vision screen).
-Backcut needs to be placed more or less as last component in list - it will copy a rectangular area from background layer to forground layer).
+Backcut needs to be placed more or less as last component in list -

 Current monitoring using the new RDAC XF dedicated current input.
 RDAC MUST be connected to CAN bus for this to work.
 You then need to set "RDAC on CAN bus" in the engine setup menu.
 In Voltage/Current setup, select "Current input from RDAC" in the Current setup.
 Note that you must, as usual, zero the current sensor once.
 This is typically done during installation before the sensor is exposed to any magnetic field from the wire that contains the current to measure.
 To simplify matters on existing installations, there is now a "set default zero" function.
 As the zero point tends to be quite accurate this function will set the "ideal" zero point regardless of what the sensor is putting out.
 This tends to get a very close zero so this can be used in most cases.

 Baro setting formula.
 In order to follow baro setting tolerances allowed more closely (according to the AS392C certification document) the formula which implements the standard atmospheric model has been tweaked.
 This means it is not physically correct anymore but gives the expected readings from the document.
 This affects mostly baro settings well above 29.92".